esc/memex_plr_/README.md

 would have local copies, in this case, of the microfiche.
-The 2024 digital analogy to that is, having a local copy on your storage medium and not having to retrieve the article (or medium... anything goes really... video, podcast, images...).
+The 2024 digital analogy to that is, having a local copy on your storage medium and not having to retrieve the article (or medium... anything goes really... video, podcast, images...) from the network.
 This actually makes sense in a transient internet, where content may only be available for a certain amount of time -- so the idea is to try and download and save as much as possible.

 ## Rules

 * Markdown syntax is preferred.
 (But it's just the default, use whatever.)
 * You can use LLMs.
-(Imagine you told Vaneevar bush that an advanced computer will be able to predict yoru every word)
+(Imagine you told V. Bush that an advanced computer will be able to predict yor every word as you type..)
 * Emojis are strictly encouraged (Who doesn't have an emoji capable terminal these days?
 * Store as much content as possible